dm03514/database-permission-tool/README.md

 Database permission tool (dpt) allows you to store your database roles permissions as configuration.

-# Quickstart - Configuring a Role
+# 5 Minute Quickstart - Configuring a Role

 `dpt` models your entire database RBAC permission scheme as configuration.
 It requires a configuration file and the `database-permission-tool` CLI.